redhat-manufacturing/device-edge-workshops/exercises/rhde_aap_rhsi/2.1-oc-auth/README.md

 > Note:
 >
 > You can access the virtual device also from the Terminal menu inside Cockpit if you want to copy&paste.
+(Refer back to [1.3](../1.3-edge-device-intro/) )
 >
 > The username to access the virtual device is `ansible` and the password is the one of the student user (you can find the IP address of the virtual device using the command `nmcli`).
 >